 Franchising provides U.S. companies with a quick way to enter the market without major capital commitment.
 By operating through local franchisees, U.S. firms can gain access to local expertise and significantly reduce the problems of adjusting to an unfamiliar business environment.

-However, franchising in Pakistan is not without challenges.
-Potential areas of dispute between franchisor and franchisee include quality control, the intensity of marketing efforts by the local franchisee, and possible conflict of interest on part of the franchisee.
+However, franchising in Pakistan is not without challenges and barriers.
+Potential areas of dispute between franchisor and franchisee include quality control, intensity of marketing efforts by the local franchisee, and possible conflict of interest on part of the franchisee.
 The local affiliate may end up as a competitor once the franchise agreement expires or is terminated.

 A key consideration in establishing a franchise operation in Pakistan is quality control, particularly if the enterprise proposes to use locally produced items.
-In Pakistan, all imported food items - particularly meat items - must be certified “halal” (slaughtered in accordance with Islamic rituals).
-The Government of Pakistan (in 2019) enacted a Special Regulatory Order – SRO 237(1)2019, which proclaims that all products imported into Pakistan must have their labeling details printed in Urdu along with halal certification from the designated certifying authorities.
+In Pakistan, all imported food items - particularly meat items - must be certified “halal” (slaughtered in accordance with Islamic ritual).
+In 2019, the Government of Pakistan enacted a Special Regulatory Order – SRO 237(1)2019, which proclaims that all products imported in to Pakistan must have their labeling details printed in Urdu along with halal certification from the designated certifying authoritites.

 Prior to entering an agreement with a local company, U.S. firms may perform due diligence by contacting a local U.S. Export Assistance Center (USEAC) and purchasing the International Company Profile service, offered by the U.S. Commercial Service.
 Before selecting a partner, U.S. firms are advised to identify a number of candidates and evaluate each carefully.

-Certain exchange regulations of the State Bank of Pakistan (SBP) also pose a challenge to the growth of this sector.
-One major stumbling block is the Central Bank’s guidelines on commercial remittances which limit the initial franchise fee up to $100,000 (regardless of the number of outlets) for the duration of the franchise.
-Similarly, the SBP also limits the continuing franchise/royalty fee to five percent of their monthly net sales, which may suppress franchisor profits.
+Few currency exchange regulations of the State Bank of Pakistan (SBP) also pose a challenge to the growth of this sector.
+One major stumbling block is the SBP’s guidelines on commercial remittances which limits the initial franchise fee up to $100,000 (regardless of the number of outlets) for the duration of the franchise.
+Similarly, the SBP also limits the continuing franchise fee to five percent of their monthly net sales, which may suppress franchisor profits.

-Furthermore, Pakistan’s energy crisis and less developed processed food market (meat, chicken, seafood) also pose a challenge to the franchisees where they mostly rely on the import of major ingredients.
+Furthermore, Pakistan’s energy crisis and less developed processed food market (red meat, poultry, and sea food) also pose a challenge to the franchisees where they mostly rely on the import of major ingredients.